janpetzold/hyperstore/README.md

 Also I added a WAF rule to block http traffic (field SSL/HTTPS to "off" and then block).

+# OAuth2

+Based on recent recommendation we want to use the "client_credentials" approach for API authentication.
+To do this we use Passport.
+Set this up via

+    composer require laravel/passport
+    php artisan migrate
+    php artisan passport:install --uuids
+    php artisan passport:client --personal

+This will result in a client ID/secret combination.
+We don't really have test users for now so just generate a valid access token using

+    curl --location 'http://127.0.0.1:8000/oauth/token' --header 'Content-Type: application/x-www-form-urlencoded' --data-urlencode 'grant_type=client_credentials' --data-urlencode 'client_id=CLIENT-ID' --data-urlencode 'client_secret=CLIENT-SECRET' --data-urlencode 'scope=read'

+To change stock just request a token using the "stock" scope, the default "read" scope won't suffice here.

 ## Performance history
 Over time different changes were applied with an impact on E2E performance.
 This is summarized here.
 Baseline is always the `/api/hyper` get call to retrieve the current amount of hyper.